WolfgangMehner/vim-plugins/latex-support/README.md

   processing.
 - Add command :LatexErrors and map ´re to view errors from background processing in quickfix.
-- Add command :LatexMakeglossaries to run 'makeglossaries'.
-- Move the definition of the maps 'F9' and 'CTRL+F9' to the filetype plug-in.
 - BibTeX errors are recognized by quickfix.
 - Add a converter 'eps-pdf'.
 - Improve templates.
 (Includes the removal of some templates!)
+- Move the filetype plug-ins for tex and make to 'latex-support/rc'.
+- Remove the definition of the maps 'CTRL+F9' and 'ALT+F9'.
+Add them to your filetype plug-ins if you want to use them.
 - Minor bugfixes.

+Note: The filetype plug-ins have been moved, and are thus not loaded automatically anymore.
+Copy them from 'latex-support/rc' to 'ftplugin' or add the commands there to your own filetype plug-ins.

 RELEASE NOTES FOR OLDER VERSIONS